GoogleCloudPlatform/qwiklabs-training-content/labs/MLGCP-AnalyzingDataDatalabBigquery/instructions/en.md

-# [ML on GCP C1] Analyzing data using Datalab and BigQuery
+# Analyzing data using Datalab and BigQuery

 ## Overview